dev-angelo-c/scrape-search/README.md

 # scrape-search
 Build a contact list from a google search

-This application is for use with python v2.7 and **NOT python3**
-Begin by running the file using **pythonw**

 ## The core of the program
 - queries google for a particular search term.